Naereen/Jupyter-Notebook-Atom-Scheme/README.md

-# Jupyter-Notebook - Dark Scheme
+# :art: :dark_sunglasses: Jupyter-Notebook - Dark Scheme

 This is a completely dark theme for the [Jupyter Notebook](https://www.jupyter.org/) interface.